jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ###### Type Static Objects

 Sub objects belong to their container object.
 Static objects, however, are part of the type rather than part of individual objects.
 Each object then contains a sub object that is the same for each object of the type.
 The static object symbols are shown to all point to the object in the target type.
 The static object in the target type can be created while the type symbol isn’t shown as created.
 The target type holds the line targets and data of the static object.
-When an object of the type tries to change the object line of the static object, it doesn’t change the line of its own object symbol, because that line will always point to the static object of the target type.
+When an object of the type tries to change the object line of the static object, it doesn’t change the line of its own object symbol, because that line might always point to the static object of the target type.
 Instead, the line of the static object of the type changes.

 This makes it so that lines can be tied together quite complexly, because static object symbols in object of the type always point to the static object symbol in the target type, which can be lines that travel far.
 On the other hand: every object of the type with a static object can set the line of the static object, meaning that the static object can point to a wide variety of locations, so it could again be a far away line.
 The lines of the static object symbol inside objects of the type, that point to the static object symbol of the target type, anyway, these lines don’t really exist.
 I still must come up with a way to make the notation different so that you can see the static systematics.